flightcrank/JRatioBoost/README.md

-# JRatio Boost
+# 🚀 JRatioBoost

-This is a simple Java port of my C/gtk Ratio Boost program.
+JRatioBoost is now at version 2.0.
 It is used to spoof uploads to private torrent trackers.
 It will simply report to the torrent tracker that you are uploading, when you are really uploading nothing at all.
 This will give you a good "ratio" on any private tracker that you use.
 It will work on any major operating system as long as Java is installed on that system.

-This program is at version 1.0 considered complete.
+This program has been updated to version 2.0 and is considered complete.
 It does what it set out to do on every torrent tracker I have tested it on.
 I will continue to maintain this program.
 If there are any issues contact me and ill see if i can solve them

+features...

+* 🆕 runs multiple torrents at a time
+* 🆕 supports multiple .torrent files as command line arguments
+* 🆕 can open multiple .torrent files at once
+* 🆕 updated GUI (fugue icons by https://p.yusukekamiyamane.com/)
+* spoofs multiple torrent clients (kTorrent, Transmission, uTorrent and more) choose any version number for any of them !
+* choose from any announce URL listed in the torrent file
+* change port number reported to tracker
+* runs on any operating system Yay for Linux users 🐧!
+* free and open source software !

 Compilation instructions are as follows... (browse to the src directory)

 	$ javac JRatioBoost.java

-that should compile all nessasry .java files. to run the program type the command
+that should compile all necessary .java files. to run the program type the command

 	$ java JRatioBoost